 2. Upselling can be irritating

-Quite a bit of extra expenses, isn’t it?
+That’s a lot of money.
 SSL certificate and malware scan/removal service each cost like they’re separate hosting plans!
 Just like that, your “Basic” plan may set you back nearly $400!
 If you really feel like you need all of those features, look into a plan which includes them.
 This may help you have a better grasp on what you’re really paying for.

 3. You may pay for something you didn’t choose